Last updated 21 November 2017

 If you get an

 Internal server error when adding your certificate, it may be that you have an outdated version of the Heroku CLI.

-$ heroku certs:add server.crt server.key Adding SSL endpoint to example... failed !
+$ heroku certs:add server.crt server.key --type endpoint Adding SSL endpoint to example... failed !
 Internal server error. !
 Run 'heroku status' to check for known platform issues.

 Verify your CLI installation and update it to the latest version with